 We’re inspired by a lot of people – but when we try to describe the level of respect and admiration we have for Aviva Romm, words fail us.
 Aviva started her career as a midwife, herbalist, ecologist, mother, and writer – and later became a Yale-trained MD with a focus on integrative health.
 Women around the world turn to her books for reliable information and sage advice on a range of topics from hormone health to pregnancy to raising healthy children.

-To say we were thrilled to interview her for our Endometriosis Month series is an understatement.
+To say we were thrilled to interview her is an understatement.
 This conversation is rich in resources for all things hormone balance, inflammation, and healing through supplements and food.
 We hope you’ll find this knowledge as potent and essential as we did!

 Foria: You have a very integrative and individualized lens and approach.
 Are there any common threads that point to the root causes of endometriosis?